 - Behavioral changes: Chewing gum or using mints to cover the up breath, lying or changing stories, being secretive, stealing medications (or medications going missing), missing money, or cleared internet search history.

 - Loss of interest(s): No longer participating in an extracurricular activity or sport they used to love or excel at.
-Or they could still be involved in these activities, but not to the same degree or with the same level of performance or committment.
+Or they could still be involved in these activities, but not to the same degree or with the same level of performance or commitment.

 - Health issues: Nosebleeds, excessive weight loss or gain, headaches, nausea and vomiting, bloodshot eyes.

 - Changing friend groups: Studies have shown this is often one of the first signs of drug use.
 No longer spending time with peers that they have previously spent significant time with or that support their best interests.
 Instead, they could be with those that can support their alcohol or drug habits.

 - Shifts in relationships are also likely: drug or alcohol use can create a lot of unspoken shame, and it is common for individuals to close themselves off from people that they used to be close to.